scottyai/TapoP100/README.md

 # PyP100

-This fork of the PyP100 is cutdown exclude anything to do with Tapo lights and is dedicated to using the P series plugs and more specifically to publish onto a MQTT broker for collection to a time series database.
+This fork of the PyP100 is cutdown exclude anything to do with Tapo lights and is dedicated to using the P series plugs in the efforts of size and simplicity.

 PyP100 is a Python library for controlling TP-Link Tapo smart devices including P100, P105, P110 plugs.